esm-tools/pymorize/doc/schemas.rst

 User Configuration Schemas
 ==========================

-This page documents the configuration schemas used for validation in the project.
+This page documents the configuration schemas used for validation of the yaml configuration file.

 .. cerberus-schema:: Pipeline Schema